 Liverpool Responds is the University of Liverpool’s fortnightly online event series considering different aspects of the pandemic, its response and the sectors affected by it.

-Liverpool Responds: Enabling Diversity and Equality will be streamed via Zoom and Facebook.
+Liverpool Responds: Enabling Diversity, Equality and Inclusion will be streamed via Zoom and Facebook.

 Registered guests will receive details of the event and, nearer the time, the Zoom link via email in advance of the event.